Lido's stETH: Use cases in DeFi

 Lending protocols can adopt stETH to allow users to borrow assets while simultaneously accruing Eth2 rewards while still being staked as collateral.

 To do so, stETH must first be wrapped to be applicable as collateral.
-This opens up an extra layer of efficiency and composability when it comes to the DeFi ecosystem in relation to yield farming and borrowing.
+This opens up an extra layer of efficiency and composability when it comes to the DeFi ecosystem in relation to rewards farming and borrowing.
 Some examples of lending protocols that may adopt stETH are: Aave, Maker, Compound, Cream, Alpha).

-The addition of stETH as collateral in lending protocols allows for advanced composable yield farming strategies.
+The addition of stETH as collateral in lending protocols allows for advanced composable rewards farming strategies.
 A user will be able to deposit stETH as collateral and take out an ETH loan to be further swapped back to stETH to add to their existing loan as a sort of leveraged position.
 Alternatively, ETH borrowed can be put to other purposes, such as: staking in Lido, depositing into other strategies, providing it as liquidity in a liquidity pool, etc.

 Price fluctuations of the underlying collateral asset still play a large role in determining a user's health ratio and liquidation risk.
 Although, this theoretically allows users - who stake stETH as collateral while borrowing a position - to constantly improve their health ratio whilst constantly diminishing the possibilities of any unwanted liquidations.

 Lending protocols may also allow for the borrowing of stETH in the form of a loan.
 This would allow users to take out a loan that is, in essence, constantly paying off itself.
-If there are many people that would like to borrow stETH, suppliers can also earn yield on their stETH as well, earning the Eth2 rate simultaneously with the variable lending rate.
+If there are many people that would like to borrow stETH, suppliers can also earn rewards on their stETH as well, earning the Eth2 rate simultaneously with the variable lending rate.

-With the recent advent and hysteria of undercollateralized loans (credit delegation or protocol-to-protocol), lending protocols may support stETH loans to other protocols (specifically yield aggregators) without needing to supply collateral beforehand.
+With the recent advent and hysteria of undercollateralized loans (credit delegation or protocol-to-protocol), lending protocols may support stETH loans to other protocols without needing to supply collateral beforehand.
 This is particularly efficient with the use of stETH, as the rebasing factor of stETH helps the borrower pay off their debt easier simply by holding it.

 Proposals have been shared on the governance forums of certain lending protocols.
 Users have discussed the possibilities of adding stETH as collateral.
 You can read more information about it here: